 When to take a tcpdump

-When ever possible avoid taking TCPDUMP.
-The best times to run a tcp collection is to simply rule out network latency, customer firewalls, and to debug what data is being sent to remote node.
+Whenever possible avoid taking TCPDUMP.
+The best times to run a TCP collection is to simply rule out network latency, customer firewalls, and to debug what data is being sent to the remote node.

 How to execute the rolling TCPDUMP which solves all of the issues

-First we need to prepare the node for collection.
-In order to run the dump you have to be root because the kernel will not allow non-super users to put a network interface into promiscuous mode, however when tcpdump runs you it will by default write out files as the tcpdump user.
-We need to make sure tcpdump user has write permissions to the collection directory
+First, we need to prepare the node for collection.
+In order to run the dump you have to be root because the kernel will not allow non-super users to put a network interface into promiscuous mode, however, when tcpdump runs you it will by default write out files as the tcpdump user.
+We need to make sure tcpdump user has to write permissions to the collection directory

 - mkdir -p /data/support/tcpdump